 Tours & Costs

-There are two Bosphorus Tour ferry options: Full Circle (6 hours) and Short Circle (2 hours).
+There are two Bosphorus Tour ferry options: Long Bosphorus Tour (6 hours) and Short Bosphorus Tour (2 hours).

-We opted for the Full Circle, which takes about six hours round trip including a couple of hours in the middle to enjoy the northernmost stop at Anadolu Kavagi Village.
+We opted for the Full Circle / Long Tour, which takes about six hours round trip including a couple of hours in the middle to enjoy the northernmost stop at Anadolu Kavagi Village.

 The boat has a small snack bar and restrooms, but a lot of passengers brought on their own snacks.

-There are a number of good restaurants, shops, and other amenities in Anadolu Kavagi for those who are taking the Full Circle cruise.
+There are a number of good restaurants, shops, and other amenities in Anadolu Kavagi for those who are taking the Long Tour.

 🔥 HOT TIP 🔥